Whether you’re going by plane, train or automobile, you’re looking forward to vacation. The last thing you want to do is get sick.

 “Even when you do have the opportunity to wash your hands with soap and water, you’re still touching many things that other people have touched, which can inadvertently expose you to bacteria or viruses,” says Dr. Sukol.
 “It’s especially good to use a little hand sanitizer after touching handrails, doorknobs, or other communal things.

-In the end, vacation should be fun and relaxing.
-Take the right precautions and enjoy your time away!
+In the end, vacations should be fun and relaxing.
+Take the right precautions, and enjoy your trip!